MananPatel95/StackSquares/README.md

 ## Conclusion

 This Color Squares Game demonstrates key SwiftUI concepts including state management, custom drawing, and user interaction.
 The implementation of undo and redo functionality showcases more advanced state handling techniques.
+All in all, I find this makes for a fun interview question to both complete and to protcor for iOS interviews.
+Give it a try!